PolyGram: GPG and PolyGram, 1962–1980

 The various record labels within PolyGram continued to operate separately.
 PolyGram gave its labels, as A&R organizations, great autonomy.

-After the merger, PolyGram began to move into the US and UK markets, and did so by a process of both formation and acquisition: Polydor Records established its American operations, Polydor Incorporated in 1969, Mercury Record Productions (US) was acquired in 1972 from sister company North American Philips Corp., and became Phonogram, Inc. MGM Records and Verve (US) were acquired in 1972, RSO (UK) in 1975, a 50% stake in Casablanca (US) in 1977 (with the remaining 50% in 1980), Pickwick in 1978, and Decca (UK) in 1980 (the latter acquisition basically brought PolyGram full circle, see the HDD section above).
+After the merger, PolyGram began to move into the US and UK markets, and did so by a process of both formation and acquisition: Polydor Records established its American operations, Polydor Incorporated in 1969, Mercury Record Productions (US) was acquired in 1972 from sister company North American Philips Corp., and became Phonogram, Inc. MGM Records and Verve (US) were acquired in 1972.
+Subsequent PolyGram acquisitions included those of RSO (UK) in 1975, a 50% stake in Casablanca (US) in 1977 (with the remaining 50% in 1980), Pickwick in 1978, and Decca (UK) in 1980 (the latter acquisition basically brought PolyGram full circle, see the HDD section above).
 PolyGram acquired United Distribution Corporation (UDC) in 1973, and changed its name to Phonodisc, Inc., and signed international distribution deals with MCA and 20th Century Records in 1976.

 In the late 1950s and early 1960s, Philips had been at work on a new consumer magnetic tape format for music.
 The Philips Compact Cassette was introduced in 1963.
 It was small and could play longer than an LP.
 In 1965 the cassette accounted for 3% of revenues, growing in 1968 to 8% and in 1970 to 10.6%.

 In the late 1960s, and through the 1970s, GPG/PolyGram diversified into film and television production and home video.
 RSO's successes included Saturday Night Fever and Grease.
 PolyGram's highly successful marketing during the disco craze included the Casablanca FilmWorks production Thank God It's Friday (1978) and its associated soundtrack.
 During the boom in disco, PolyGram's US market share had grown from 5% to 20%.
 This can also be attributed to multi-million selling albums and 45s by the Bee Gees, Donna Summer, the Village People, Andy Gibb, Kool & the Gang, and rock band Kiss.
 For a short while in the late 1970s, it was the world's largest record company.

 In 1969, PolyGram established a direct mail-order business in the UK, Britannia Music Club, which ran till 2007.